finishing.com logo

 So 162 g of ferric chloride (pure) will dissolve 56 g of iron.
 However, the reaction will not be 100% efficient, so it will not go to the full endpoint.
 Furthermore, the stainless steel contains nickel and chromium, both of which need to be dissolved.

-You say the ferric chloride is producing a scum, but does it affect the effectivness of the etching you want to do?
+You say the ferric chloride is producing a scum, but does it affect the effectiveness of the etching you want to do?
 If it does, there is a problem, if not, no problem!
 You give little suggestion as to what you have been doing, but it is well known that etching stainless steels (especially 300 series) in ferric chloride can be easily affected by contamination by copper and other elements.
 Have you been etching other metals in the ferric chloride?

 Trevor Crichton

-R&D practical scientist - United Kingdom
+R&D practical scientist

-To answer you, Trevor,
+Q. To answer you, Trevor,

 Yes, it is the effectiveness of the etching which we are worried about, the evidence of a "scum" in the ferric chloride is an observation that is made when "etch rate" is diminishing.

-For the job in question, ONLY the stainless steel jobs were etched in new drums of Ferric Chloride.
+For the job in question, ONLY the stainless steel jobs were etched in new drums of ferric chloride.
 For the amount of etched area on these plates, I would be surprised if we could have measured the weight difference pre and post etch.

 We ended up using a 200 litre drum of standard conc.
-Ferric for very little etched area and we would have thought to acheive much more etching from such volumes, hence my question as to whether the temperature may have had an impact.
+Ferric for very little etched area and we would have thought to achieve much more etching from such volumes, hence my question as to whether the temperature may have had an impact.

 I shall have to do a rough calculation using your figures, to see what difference there is between the theoretical life expectancy for the etching we did and the actual...